vuolter/hono-compress/README.md

 - 🔥 [fully documented and tested](https://github.com/vuolter/hono-compress/wiki)
 - ☕ works flawlessy on [Node](https://nodejs.org/), [Deno](https://deno.com/), [Cloudflare Workers](https://workers.cloudflare.com/), [Deno Deploy](https://deno.com/deploy) and many edge runtimes

-## About
+### Caching

+**hono-compress** does not cache content responses/requests, as this is outside its scope.

+You can rely on [hono-server-cache](https://www.npmjs.com/package/hono-server-cache) (or other middlewares) to handle caching.

+### Credits

 This project born as a fork of [bun-compression](https://github.com/sunneydev/bun-compression), which itself is a fork of [elysia-compression](https://github.com/gusb3ll/elysia-compression).

-Both projects were broken, unmaintained and missing many of the features I was looking for, so I started with them, but ended up rewriting everything from scratch.
+Both projects were broken, unmaintained and missing many of the features I was looking for, so I started with them, but ended up rewriting everything from scratch...

 This project has been also inspired by [hono/compress](https://github.com/honojs/hono), [expressjs/compression](https://github.com/expressjs/compression) and [elysia-compress](https://github.com/vermaysha/elysia-compress).